 Building an evidence base

-Replenish-ME is one of two projects being piloted under the theme of ‘Keeping Healthy at Home’ which forms part of the Future Challenges programme.
+Replenish-ME was one of two projects piloted under the theme of ‘Keeping Healthy at Home’ which forms part of the Future Challenges programme.
 KiActiv® has already been commissioned in Gloucestershire to support people with type 2 diabetes and other long term conditions to increase their physical activity levels.
-However this is the first time it will be used in the NHS to help patients optimise physical activity in order to facilitate better control of their fluctuating energy availability.
+However this is the first time it was used in the NHS to help patients optimise physical activity in order to facilitate better control of their fluctuating energy availability.

-Through the Future Challenges programme, we work closely with innovators and local partners including clinicians, commissioners and the chosen trial sites to pilot their innovations and evaluate them in a real-world setting, building evidence to support possible future commissioning decisions and opportunities.
-We are working with the South West Academic Health Science Network to independently evaluate this project.
+Through the Future Challenges programme, we work closely with innovators and local partners including clinicians, commissioners and the chosen trial sites, to pilot their innovations and evaluate them in a real-world setting, building evidence to support possible future commissioning decisions and opportunities.
+We worked with the South West Academic Health Science Network to independently evaluate this project.

 Find out about the other Future Challenges projects: